3DBAG/geodepot/design-doc.md

 ## Notes

+I was assuming that a data file is a single file, but what if a data file is a directory of files?
+Like 3DTiles or a Shapefile?

 ssh://gilfoyle/data/work/bdukai/geodepot/.geodepot/index.geojson

 Probably OO would be neat, like having a `Case` and `CaseCollection` (serialised to the INDEX) with their methods.